 It is a long history – and a long story.
 To choose all the key dates of the Federation is almost an impossible task, but we have searched our archives and chose the most compelling moments and happenings which are presented below.

 History line of the EUROPARC Federation

-1973, 12th of May Foundation of the EUROPARC Federation in Saarbrücken (DE)
+1973, 12th of May relocation of the EUROPARC Federation in Saarbrücken (DE)